-First up, the color itself.
+First up, is the color itself.
 So, as I mentioned above, there are a lot of colors, that are alcohol-based.
 Most nonpermanent markers are, for example, Copic markers.
 So you could color your clay by using the refillers from Copic.

 But using Copic refillers is also very expensive and I would only use these if you have them around anyways.
 Otherwise, the cheapest alcohol-based colors are Alcohol Inks.

 You can either make them yourself by mixing a few drops of fabric dye in a cup of high percent rubbing alcohol or you can buy them straight from a crafts store.

 Secondly, color your clay properly.
 Try to use as little ink as possible when you are coloring your clay.
 White clay will obviously be easier to color than clay, which already has a color.

 Use only 5 or 6 drops and then knead the clay with the color until the color is evenly spread throughout the clay.
 If the clay is not colored intensely enough for your purposes, then add e few more drops and knead the clay again.

 Keep on repeating this process until the clay has the right color for you.

 Lastly, let the alcohol evaporate before baking the clay.

 This last step is the most important one!
 Don´t bake the clay right after you color it.

 The color is alcohol-based and the alcohol, that is entrapped within the clay may cause some problems if you bake the clay.